Territorial Domain

 Institutional Seat

-Together they establish a territorial order capable of enduring across generations.
+Together they establish a territorial order capable of enduring.

 Domain